ahnazeri/Pyhton-Introduction-Tutorial-Class/Session01/Readme.md

-In first session you will be learned the basics of Python including, data types(Containers, Lists, Dictionaries, Sets, Tuples), Functions
+In first session you will be learned the basics of Python including, data types(Containers, Lists, Dictionaries, Sets, Tuples), Functions.
+Please note that the tutorial video also is uploaded on UT-Elearn course page.